kubermatic/docs/content/kubermatic/master/tutorials/13-psp/_index.en.md

 {{% notice note %}}
 Activating Pod Security Policy will mean that a lot of Pod specifications, Operators and Helm charts will not work out of the box.
 Kubermatic will apply a default authorizing policy to prevent this.
-Additionally, all Kubermatic user-cluster are configured to work with PSP enabled with no problems.
+Additionally, all Kubermatic user-clusters are configured to be compatible with enabled PSPs.
 Make sure that you know the consequences of activating this feature on your workloads.
 {{% /notice %}}